w3c/wai-accessibility-principles/index.zh-hans.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.

-title: 无障碍原理   # Do not translate "title:".
+title: 无障碍原则   # Do not translate "title:".
 Do translate the text after "title:".
-nav_title: "无障碍原理"   # A short title that is used in the navigation
+nav_title: "无障碍原则"   # A short title that is used in the navigation

 lang: zh-hans   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry